EVEInsight/Insight/Installation.md

     token = YourDiscordAppTokenGoesHereWithoutQuotes
     ;required - Create a new Discord app at https://discordapp.com/developers/applications/me and set token to your App's token
     ```
-6. Go to [CCP Developer](https://developers.eveonline.com/applications/create) and create a new app with the following settings:
+6. Go to [CCP Developers](https://developers.eveonline.com/applications/create) and create a new app with the following settings:
     * **Connection Type** = Authentication & API Access
-    * **Requested Scopes List**
+    * **Requested Scopes List:**
         * esi-characters.read_contacts.v1
         * esi-corporations.read_contacts.v1
         * esi-alliances.read_contacts.v1
-    * For the **callback**, enter ```https://insight.nathan-s.com/Insight/callback``` if you don't plan on personally hosting a callback landing page.
+    * **Callback** = ```https://insight.nathan-s.com/Insight/callback``` if you don't plan on personally hosting a callback landing page.
-    Insight does not utilize a callback listener for simplicity so the user must manually copy and paste their returned callback URL into Discord.
+        * Insight does not utilize a callback listener for simplicity so the user must manually copy their returned callback URL into Discord.
-    Feel free the host the contents of /callback/index.html and modify the callback to point to your own landing page.
+    Feel free to the host the contents of /callback/index.html and modify the callback to point to your own landing page.
+The above URL is hosted on Github and directs users to the contents of ```Insight/callback/index.html```.
-7. Create your new CCP App and copy paste the **Client ID**, **Secret Key**, and **Callback URL** into the appropriate sections in your **config** file.
+7. Create your new CCP App and copy the **Client ID**, **Secret Key**, and **Callback URL** into the appropriate sections in your **config** file.
 8. Save your config file and rename it from ```default-config.ini``` to ```config.ini```.
 9. Run **Insight.exe** on Windows or **Insight** on Linux.
-Note: On first run, Insight will begin importing data from the SDE database.
-This could take around 10 minutes so don't close the application.
+Note: On the initial run Insight will begin importing data from the SDE database.
+Importing static data could upwards of 10 minutes so don't close the application.
 10. See [inviting your bot](#inviting-your-bot) to invite your newly created bot to your Discord server.

 ## Updating
-1. Download the latest Insight release archive for your operating system from [github](https://github.com/Nathan-LS/Insight/releases).
+1. Download the latest Insight release archive for your operating system from [Github releases](https://github.com/Nathan-LS/Insight/releases).
-1. Extract the archive overwriting all files in your current EVE-Insight directory except **Database.db** and **config.ini**.
+2. Extract the archive, overwriting all files in your current EVE-Insight directory except **Database.db** and **config.ini**.
+    * Be careful to never lose your **config.ini** file as the token column encryption secret is stored in it.

 ## Inviting your bot
 1. Find your Discord application's id from [Discord Apps](https://discordapp.com/developers/applications/me).